acharraggi/Pushbot/README.md

  The following programs are on the Pushbot.
 Click on the program names below to see the downloaded PNG image of the program.

+- [TFOD-prop-April-Tag](Images/TFOD-prop-April-Tag.png) - This is a CENTERSTAGE autonomous program that uses TensorFlow to detect a Team Prop from the starting position, places the purple pixel, and then lines up on the correct backdrop area using April Tags.
+See the robot using the [TFOD-prop-April-Tag program on YouTube.](https://youtu.be/ko0mzQYXO2E).
+See also the tutorial webpage on the [TFOD-prop-April-Tags autonomous program](https://firstroboticsbc.org/ftc/ftc-team-resources/TFOD-prop-April-Tag/).

 - [SensorIMUOrthogonal_Blocks](Images/SensorIMUOrthogonal_Blocks.png) - this is a Blocks copy of the [SensorIMUOrthogonal.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/SensorIMUOrthogonal.java) sample program.
 The program makes use of the Rev Control Hub IMU and shows orientation and and angular velocities on the driver station.
 See also the tutorial webpage on the [SensorIMUOrthogonal_Blocks program](https://firstroboticsbc.org/ftc/ftc-team-resources/SensorIMUOrthogonal_Blocks/).